 b.
 Within fourteen (14) days after such written notice of submission to arbitration, the District and the Council shall attempt to agree upon a mutually acceptable arbitrator and shall obtain a commitment from said arbitrator to serve.
 If the parties are unable to agree upon an arbitrator or to obtain such a commitment within the specified period, a request for a list of arbitrators may be made to the Employment Relations Board by either party.
 The parties shall then be bound by the rules and procedures of the American Arbitration Association and Oregon law.

 c.
 The arbitrator so elected shall confer with the representatives of the Board and the Council and hold hearings promptly and shall issue a decision.
 The arbitrator’s decision shall be in writing and shall set forth findings of fact, reasoning, and conclusions on the issues submitted.
-The arbitrator shall have the power only to interpret this agreement and determine if it has been violated and fashion an appropriate remedy including, but not limited to, the awarding of compensatory damages.
+The arbitrator shall have the power only to interpret this agreement and determine if it has been violated and fashion an appropriate remedy. including but not limited to compensatory damages.
+The term “compensatory damages” means any make whole remedy typically awarded by an arbitrator in grievance arbitration.
 The decision of the arbitrator shall be submitted to the District and the Council and shall be final and binding on both parties.

 d.
 The costs for the services of the arbitrator, including per diem expense, if any, travel and subsistence expenses and the cost of any hearing room will be borne equally by the Board and the Council.
 All other costs will be borne by the party incurring the costs.